Help & Guides

 • Exportable HTML report with full findings

-• One-click Deploy Monitor to push generated configs directly to Datadog PRO
+• One-click Deploy Monitor to push generated configs directly to Datadog, Sentry, Grafana, or New Relic PRO

-• Deployed Monitors tab tracking all monitors pushed to Datadog via Cova
+• Deployed Monitors tab tracking all monitors pushed to your tools via Cova

 Requirements